ankidroid/Anki-Android/README.md

-AnkiDroid: Anki on Android

-A semi-official port of the [Anki](http://ankisrs.net/index.html) spaced repetition flashcard system to Android.
+A semi-official port of the open source [Anki](http://ankisrs.net/index.html) spaced repetition flashcard system to Android.
 Memorize anything with AnkiDroid!

 Install
 -------